-Most recently, I was working at Virgin America.
+Most recently, I worked as a web developer in the Marketing department at Virgin America.
 I learned a TON there.
-Fast paced online marketing was a constant.
-Emails, landing pages and analytics.
+The team was small and the pace was agency-like.
+I started doing Emails, and moved on to landing pages and other website content work.
+Analytics implementations were a constant throughout.
 In the last year I worked on the transition from their older site to the new award winning and industry leading angular app style site.
-It was a great chance to be a part of such a large, quick, enterprise. https://www.virginamerica.com
+It was a great chance to be a part of such a large, quick, enterprise.

-A website I built for my dear friend and teacher, the guitarist Alfredo Caceres.
-I used Zurb's Foundation framework to build it and I really enjoyed Foundation.
-Using the framework allowed me to concentrate on telling Alfredo's story over the course of the fairly minimalist 8 pages of the site. http://www.alfredocaceres.com
+A website I built for my dear friend and teacher, the guitarist Alfredo Cáceres.
+I used Zurb's Foundation framework to build it.
+This is mostly a design side project and using the framework allowed me to concentrate on telling Alfredo's story over the course of the fairly minimalist 8 pages of the site.

-While I was at Old Navy I worked with a small team to create a new web series for youtube called "Studio Spotlight."
+Video followed naturally from photography for me.
+The last year I was with Old Navy I worked with a small team to create a new web series for youtube called "Studio Spotlight."
 We told the stories of different fashion designers within Old Navy who were each given the opportunity to design their own short-run line.
 Making the videos was a great place to put together some of the animation and video work I had been doing previously, and it was a lot of fun.

 is where I first started working.
-My first job out of college was hand inking mylar sheets to become screens for silkscreening.
-After that I was at a local design/print shop with an onsite Heidelberg press.
-There we made marketing materials for local businesses, start to finish.
-I learned design first in the print medium, studying and refining the fundamentals of form, layout, letterform, color, balance, etc. Print pieces have now become particular types of objects.
-The physicality and potential preciousness stand out in contrast to the usual digital deliveries that are the norm now.
+My first job out of college was hand painting mylar sheets for silkscreening.
+After that I worked at a local design/print shop with an onsite Heidelberg press where we made marketing materials for local businesses, start to finish.
+I think because I had just gotten out of fine art school, I really liked both the visual part as well as the production of the object.
+I learned design first in the print medium, on the job.
+While it wasn't really THAT long ago, it was another era, and by now print pieces have become particular types of objects.
+The physicality and potential preciousness seem to stand out in contrast to the digital deliveries that are the norm now.
 Nothing moves, and the communication is in one direction.
-The differences between the mediums are stark but I think it really highlights an underlying commonality in the way we communicate across any form.
+The differences between the mediums are stark but I think it really highlights an underlying commonality in the way we communicate across any form. (samples on their way)